 Installing this type of flooring is very basic.
 Follow standard tile installation procedures.
 Avoid using spacers to accommodate for handmade size and thickness variations.
 Then, complete the process with a high-quality top coat sealer.

-→ Here’s a quick visual – watch this short video to see the cumbersome process for applying a sealer to unsealed Saltillo flooring.
+→ Here’s a quick visual – watch this short video below to see the cumbersome process for applying a sealer to unsealed Saltillo flooring.

-Why is Topcoat Sealer Important
+Why is Topcoat Sealer Important?

 We believe in topcoat sealer when paired with our sealed Saltillo floor tiles.